ruchinailwal/CSAT-Prediction-Flipkart-ML/README.md

-# Customer Satisfaction Prediction (CSAT)
+# Customer Satisfaction Prediction using Machine Learning (Flipkart)

 ## 📌 Project Overview
 This project focuses on predicting customer satisfaction (CSAT score) using machine learning techniques based on customer service interaction data.
-The goal is to analyze key factors affecting customer experience and build a predictive model.
+The goal is to analyze key factors affecting customer experience and build a predictive classification model.

 ---

 ## 📊 Problem Statement
-To predict customer satisfaction scores (1–5) using features such as communication channel, agent performance, response time, and interaction details.
+To predict customer satisfaction scores (ranging from 1 to 5) using features such as communication channel, issue category, agent performance, response time, and interaction details.

 ---